ow2-proactive/scheduling-abstraction-layer/endpoints/2-cloud-endpoints.md

 - `cloudId` (string):
 This is a unique identifier for the cloud infrastructure.
 Choose a unique descriptive name for easy identification, as it will be referenced by SAL.
   Must be 3-253 characters and contain only lowercase letters, numbers, and hyphens.

 - `cloudProviderName` (string):
 The name of the cloud provider.
-For OpenStack, use `"openstack"`, and for AWS, use `"aws-ec2"`, for Azure `"azure"`.
+For OpenStack, use `"openstack"`, for AWS, use `"aws-ec2"`, for Azure use `"azure"`, for GCE use `"google-compute-engine"`.

 - `cloudType` (string):
 Specifies whether the cloud infrastructure is `"PRIVATE"` (e.g., for OpenStack) or `"PUBLIC"` (e.g., for AWS).